AshotSimonyan/aimstack.github.io/posts/how-to-add-css-in-next-js.md

 ***

-Create an `next.config.js` At the root of your project
+Create an `next.config.ts` At the root of your project

 ## Default: